nucypher/nucypher/docs/source/support/faq.rst

 .. warning::

-    If you set a maximum limit and the gas prices are high or very close to that limit, it's possible that your node doesn't get the commitment transaction included in the blockchain.
+    If you set a maximum limit and gas prices remain higher than that limit, it's possible that your node will not get the commitment transaction included in the blockchain.
     This implies that you can miss some rewards.

 .. warning::

-    The maximum gas price limit is an experimental feature and may change or be removed in the future.
+    The maximum gas price limit is an experimental feature and may be changed removed in the future.